oemof/feedinlib/README.rst

-The feedinlib is designed to calculate feed-in time series of photovoltaic and wind power plants.
+The feedinlib is a tool to calculate feed-in time series of photovoltaic and wind power plants.
+It therefore provides interfaces between different weather data sets and feed-in models.
 It is part of the oemof group but works as a standalone application.

 The feedinlib is ready to use but it definitely has a lot of space for